llvm/llvm-project/clang/docs/ConstantInterpreter.rst

 * ``PT_VoidPtr``

-  Void pointer type, can be used for rount-trip casts.
+  Void pointer type, can be used for round-trip casts.
 Represented as the union of all pointers which can be cast to void.
   Defined in ``"VoidPointer.h"``.